-Dr. Mandy will anesthetize the tooth, gum and bone and remove the tooth.
+Dr. Mandy will anesthetize the tooth, gum and bone before removing the tooth.
 She cleans the socket and irrigates it with cleansing solution.
-In most cases she then placed bone grafting material to make sure the area be ready to receive a dental implant at a later time.
+In most cases, she then placed bone grafting material to make sure the area is ready to receive a dental implant.

 In rare occasions when patient has a severe dental access with severe swelling, Dr. Mandy will drain the infection and alleviate the severe pain.
 Patient is then placed on appropriate antibiotics and will return for follow up appointment in 5-7 days.

 Root Canal Therapy